sanka-dev425/sanka-dev425/README.md

 ---

-I am a final-year BSc (Hons) Computing undergraduate specialising in full-stack development, cybersecurity, and AI engineering.
+I am a  Computing undergraduate specialising in full-stack development, cybersecurity, and AI engineering.

 My work sits at the intersection of software engineering and